ALoMiller/DecisionSupportToolApp/vignettes/runInDocker.md

 1. Install docker desktop and launch it

-2. Open windows powershell
+1. Open windows powershell

-3. Navigate to DST project folder
+1. Navigate to DST project folder

-4. Type:
+1. Type:

     > docker build -t dstool .

 Note: Don't forget the period!

-5. The build process will take 15-20 mins.
+1. The build process will take 15-20 mins.
 (To see what it is doing edit the `Dockerfile`)

+1. Create a folder called `logs` in the projects root

-6. Once built, type
+1. Once built, type

-    > docker run --rm -d -p 3838:3838 dstool
+    > docker run --rm -d -p 3838:3838 -v $pwd/logs:/var/log/shiny-server dstool

-7. The container is now running locally
+1. The container is now running locally.

-8. Open a web browser and in the address bar type
+1. Open a web browser and in the address bar type

     > localhost:3838

-9. Your app should run as if hosted on a shiny server with R 3.6.0 running.
+1. Your app should run as if hosted on a shiny server with R 3.6.0 running.

+The logs will be written to the `logs` folder

 # Workflow when developing the app